ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Experiments

 \subsection{RQ4: Ablation Study}

 To understand the contribution of each component, we conduct ablation studies on the BIRD dev set grouped by four functional roles.
-Table~\ref{table:ablation} reports D-F1 for detection-related variants and EX for all variants; the full \textsc{ErrorLLM} achieves 78.12\% D-F1 and 66.23\% EX.
-A detailed analysis per variant is provided in Appendix~\ref{appendix:ablation}.
+Table~\ref{table:ablation} reports D-F1 for detection variants and EX for all variants; the full \textsc{ErrorLLM} achieves 78.12\% D-F1 and 66.23\% EX..

 Among all variants, removing semantic detection causes the most severe degradation (D-F1 $\downarrow$65.91, EX $\downarrow$7.82), confirming that LLM-based error token prediction is the core mechanism of \textsc{ErrorLLM}.
 The second most impactful factor is training data composition: removing LLM-assisted injection (D-F1 $\downarrow$10.57, EX $\downarrow$4.10) is far more damaging than removing rule-based perturbation (D-F1 $\downarrow$1.77, EX $\downarrow$1.04), demonstrating that learning from realistic LLM prediction behavior is essential for generalization.
 Structural components (QSG, AST, linking structure) exhibit a notable amplification effect: their moderate D-F1 drops ($\downarrow$4.59 to $\downarrow$5.68) translate into disproportionately large EX drops ($\downarrow$2.61 to $\downarrow$3.52), because these representations serve a dual role in both error detection and the downstream refinement pipeline (error localization, subtree and subgraph extraction).
 In the Refinement group, error localization is the most critical component ($\downarrow$4.04), followed by guideline templates ($\downarrow$1.82) and priority ordering ($\downarrow$1.30).
 A consistent finding across all groups is that D-F1 degradation positively correlates with EX decrease, validating our framework's core hypothesis proposed in Section~\ref{section:rq2}